 Bending Lines for Maximum Efficiency

-Typical reasons for developing bending processes are growing capacity needs, cost-efficiency in production, and quality requirements with strict tolerances.
+Typical reasons for developing sheet metal bending processes are growing capacity needs, cost-efficiency in production, and quality requirements with strict tolerances.
 The starting point in a bending process is typically a press brake, roll former, or forming presses which all require operators to attend the machine, handle material, position work pieces, and unload the parts by hand.
 Cycle times, batch sizes, and set up times affect the cost a lot.

-PivaBend bending lines have a fully automatic process from start to end, equipped for Profile, Panel, or Casing manufacturing.
+PivaBend sheet metal bending lines have a fully automatic process from start to end, equipped for Profile, Panel, or Casing manufacturing.
 The parts are bent efficiently and can also be fully processed into the desired product on a single line.
 Short part cycle times are achieved by simultaneously bending all sides of the workpiece.
 Different bending angles, both upwards and downwards, are performed by the same unit.

 Modular Line Concept

 The types of bending methods utilized by PivaBend are suitable for use with materials with sensitive surfaces like pre-painted steel and aluminum.
 The material moves between stations and is clamped into place during the bending process while the folding tools follow the material without moving over the surface.
 This ensures a continuous production and no costly scratches or rejects.

 Punched blanks are either transported from a PivaPunch center or loaded from pallets.